KnapsackPro/knapsack-pro-cypress/README.md

        Turn on `Format On Save` checkbox.

    From now on every change in code base will be automatically formatted by [Prettier](https://prettier.io/).
-[TSLint](https://palantir.github.io/tslint/) errors will be also automatically fixed on every file save.
+[ESLint](https://eslint.org/) and [TSLint](https://palantir.github.io/tslint/) errors will be also automatically fixed on every file save.

 7. Write some code.